Due to the COVID-19 pandemic, the traditional in-person event was canceled.

 Rummage in the Ramp is an annual City-sponsored effort that began in 2007 to keep tons of reusable items out of the landfill, and get those items to those who need them when the lease changeover occurs annually at the end of July.
 This work dramatically reduces the amount of goods that go to the landfill, a sustainability goal that serves as a vital part of the City's Climate Action and Adaptation Plan.
 Environmental and human services non-profits and organizations work the event, and split the profits.

-Check out the list below for a selection of local resources if you are moving out of or into a home, as well as, ways to get involved in waste reduction in our community.
+Check out the list below for local resources if you are moving, as well as, ways to get involved in waste reduction in our community.

 For year-round consignment and donation opportunities, check out this directory.
 While Rummage is not happening in-person this year, these stores and organizations offer a variety of donation and consignment options.
 Some stores offer pick-up options for donation items if you do not have transportation.
 Beyond donating or selling, Iowa City residents can purchase items, and even furnish an apartment or home, at an affordable price with gently-used items.